Our Board of Directors

 Donna M. Mundy

-More than 40 years of working in the retail industry, Donna M. Mundy has progressive experience in training, sales management, business development and public relations.
+Board Secretary Donna M. Mundy has more than 40 years of working in the retail industry, has progressive experience in training, sales management, business development and public relations.
 She’s experienced in general management, human resources, customer relations and communication.

 Donna started out with Genuardi’s Family Markets and assisted opening many new stores, interviewing and training store personnel.
 After Safeway Inc, acquired the chain, she continued to manage stores in Pennsylvania and Delaware.
 She was an original Employee Caring Fund Board Member, overseeing distribution of funds to local non-profit organizations focused on education, special needs and hunger.
 She earned